BaxterStockman/ansible-role-nginx_reverse_proxy/README.md

 ```

 - `nginx_sites_available_dir`:  Directory where configuration files
-  containing `server` blocks are stored.
+  containing `server` blocks will be placed.
 Defaults to
   `{{ nginx_config_dir }}/sites-available`.
 - `nginx_sites_enabled_dir`:  Directory containing symlinks to each `server`
   file in `nginx_sites_available_dir` that are marked as `enabled` in the